On The Origin Of The Australian Term, "Pom" or "Pommie"

 I've heard many origins of the word Pom / Pommie as given in affection and insult to someone from the UK, especially to the English* You may have heard of Prisoner Of [his] Majesty.
 I'm reading The Word Detective: Searching for the Meaning of It All at the Oxford English Dictionary by former OED editor John Simpson and he states the following convoluted path:

-* I suspect it was anyone from the UK originally as they were, and still are, called "English" or "from England" by many in Australia and Aotearoa New Zealand.
-This has changed since I've been in the southern hemisphere as it much more now connected with English as highlighted by how people apologise when I'm actually from Wales.
+* I suspect it was those from "the UK" but back were, and still are, called "English" or "from England" by Australians and Kiwis.
+The use of the word "Pom" has changed since I've been in the southern hemisphere and is much more connected specifically with English as highlighted by how people apologise when I tell them I'm actually from Wales.

 Comments